 How is Zika transmitted?

 The main form of transmission is mosquito bites, but there have been some cases that have occurred through sex with an infected man.
 There is also evidence of transmission from mother to child during pregnancy.

 Why is Zika a concern during pregnancy?

-If you’re pregnant and infected with Zika virus, you can pass it to #baby .
+If you’re pregnant and infected with Zika virus, you can pass it to Your Baby .
 However, this does not mean that if you are infected with Zika during pregnancy, your baby will definitely experience health problems.
 It simply means that babies whose mothers are infected with Zika during pregnancy have an increased risk of birth defects.